The Best Turn Based Strategy Games on Android & iOS14 Oct 2019 33

 Ticket to Earth (Review)

 In hindsight, our original score of 5/5 was perhaps a bit ambitious.
-While an excellent turn-based strategy game, much of Ticket to Earth's appeal and potential lay on the assumption that Robot Circus would finish the final three chapters of the game.
-One could argue they're taking their time, but 20 months on and players have finally gotten Episode 3, and the promise TtE made to players all those years ago is almost complete.
+While an excellent turn-based strategy game, much of Ticket to Earth's appeal and potential rested on the assumption that Robot Circus would finish the final three chapters of the game.
+They certainly took their time, but nearly three years later Episode 4 was finally released as a free update in October 2019.

-With a unique take on turn-based tactics, a genuinely engaging story and plenty of challenge to boot, now that Ticket it Earth is 75% complete it definitely deserves your attention, and can be considered one of 2017's silent stunners.
-It shot itself in the foot, for sure, but time has proved early adopters right in the end.
+With a unique take on turn-based tactics, a genuinely engaging story and plenty of challenge to boot, now that Ticket it Earth is finally complete it definitely deserves your attention, and can be considered one of 2017's silent stunners.
+Now that it's complete, it might even be one of 2019's stunners as well!

 Given that there are so many ways you can design a turn-based tactics game, for something to come along with a genuinely interesting and clever twist is rare, and speaks to the highest levesl of creativity.
 Farabel's trick, such as it is, is to start you at the end.
 You being the story at the height of your power, having just emerged victorious from a long and bloody struggle with the Orcs.
 But to learn the tale, you have to go backwards in time.